globaldothealth/isaric/docs/guide.rst

 **treatment_anticoagulation**: Bool.
 Treated with anticoagulants during the visit?
 (Note - this is often combines a general anticoagulation field with those specific to Heparin.
-NOTE TO DEVS: merge (if not already) with treatment_indication_anticoagulation)

 **treatment_inhaled_nitric_oxide**: Bool.
 Treated with nitric oxide inhalation?